Certum Open Source Code-Signing certificate

 Now clearly there’s a gap here.
 Between you and the CA. And I’ll get to that in a moment.

 But for now we have to get a little technical.
-The code-signing from the technical point of view works by you having a certificate and a secret key3 key, but the public key is no secret and you can tell anyone about it 😉.
-The secret key is usually also protected by a passphrase4 or PIN.
+The code-signing from the technical point of view works by you having a certificate and a secret key ((… technically you have a key pair of public and private 3 key, but the public key is no secret and you can tell anyone about it 😉.
+The secret key is usually also protected by a passphrase 4 or PIN.
 With Certum the key pair is generated and stored on a smartcard.
 This little device looks just like one of those SIM cards (the biggest form factor of SIM cards) and comes right inside the card reader you purchase from them.
-Access to the card is controlled by a PIN and PUK you can change via their proCertum CardManager software5.
+Access to the card is controlled by a PIN and PUK you can change via their proCertum CardManager software 5.

 So how do we fill that gap between you and the CA?
 Two things: